mjsonofharry/RBDOOM-3-BFG-Gameplay-Overhaul/README.md

 #### Machinegun

 The machinegun now fires in accurate, three-round bursts.
-Its damage has received a buff.
-Also, it has a different, less plastic-y firing sound.
+The first burst is very accurate, but sustained fire will result in worse accuracy.
+Also, each bullet deals more damage and comes with a different, less plastic-y sound effect.

 Overall, its performance is suspiciously similar to that of another rifle.
 Both rifles happen to be manufactured on Mars.
 Perhaps one is a cheap knockoff of the other?